 This may have been true within certain elite sections of Italian society which had begun to emulate the art and philosophy of ancient Greece, but generally in Italy and Europe overall no all-pervading change had occurred.
 Historians since that time have, however, used the terms 'middle ages' and medieval as a convenient way to refer to that general period in European history.
 It has been regarded as extending approximately from the end of the fifth century AD, when the control of the Roman Empire had ended, until the end of the fifteenth century AD, when the modern world was considered to have begun.
 Medieval Period.
 Medieval Literature (c.
 350 – c.
 1475) The Medieval period runs from the end of Late Antiquity in the fourth century to the English Renaissance of the late fifteenth century.

 The early portion of the Medieval period in England is dominated by Anglo-Saxons, whose language is incomprehensible to today's speakers of English.
 That early portion is known as the Old English period.
 (It is covered in a separate section of this website.)
-The Old English period came to an end with the Norman Invasion of 1066.
 Alongside Anglo-Norman, Old English developed into Middle English.
+The Invasion put French-speaking people at the highest levels of society.
+Literary selections from various centuries will give you a very rough idea of the wide variety of literature circulating in Medieval England.
+12th Century In the twelfth century, perhaps the most accomplished vernacular writer was an English woman named Marie de France.
+The works of Aristotle and other Greeks became widely available in the twelfth century.
+13th Century 14th Century 15th Century.
 Code of Chivalry.
 More often than not, Chivalry was associated with knighthood.